davidtheclark/unfinishedToggler/README.md

   'nextSelector': false,
   // selector for elements that will turn on the previous group 'prevSelector': false,
+  // interval for automatically moving to the next group (e.g. 7000) 'nextInterval': false,

   // FREEZE SCROLL
   // freeze scrolling when a group is turned on;